A merchant cash advance is typically marketed using “factor rate” or a “buy rate”, to express the cost of the loan.

 Business owners, looking to borrow money, normally think in terms of the Percentage Rate [%] of the loan and the Annualized Percentage Rate [APR], or the yearly cost.

 These new and unfamiliar terms [ the factor rate and the buy rate ] can confuse the borrower.

 A merchant cash advance company calls and offers money at a factor rate of 1.30.

 In this example the factor rate means that you multiply the money you are getting by 1.30 to come up with the amount of money you are paying back.
 So, at a rate of 1.30, it looks like the borrower is paying back 30% more than they received in principle.

 The key question is this: How long is the term?

-But if it is 6 months the payback is at an interest rate of 60%
+But if the term is months the payback is at an equivalent interest rate of 60%.

 And if it is 3 months it is 90%.